Lucifer-025/Bridgelabz_2115000963/README.md

 ---
 ## 14 FEB 2025
 - Learned about Sorting Algorithms and their implemantation.
-- Submitted Assignment 23 Sorting Algorithms.
+- Submitted Assignment 23 on Sorting Algorithms.
 ---
 ## 15 FEB 2025
 - Learned about StringBuilder, StreamReader, Searching and their implemantation.
-- Submitted Assignment 24(PART-1) tringBuilder, StreamReader, Searching Algorithms.
+- Submitted Assignment 24(PART-1) on stringBuilder, StreamReader, Searching Algorithms.
 ---
 ## 16 FEB 2025
 - Learned about StringBuilder, StreamReader, Searching and their implemantation.
-- Submitted Assignment 24(PART-2) tringBuilder, StreamReader, Searching Algorithms.
+- Submitted Assignment 24(PART-2) on stringBuilder, StreamReader, Searching Algorithms.
+---
+## 17 FEB 2025
+- Learned about Algorithm's runtime analysis and their implemantation.
+- Submitted Assignment 25 on Algorithm's runtime analysis.
 ---